 Michael Padula, MD, MBI, FAAP, is Medical Director of Informatics for the Division of Neonatology at The Children's Hospital of Philadelphia, and an Assistant Professor of Clinical Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.

-Michael Padula, MD, is an Assistant Professor of Clinical Pediatrics at the Perelman School of Medicine at the University of Pennsylvania and Medical Director of Informatics for the Division of Neonatology at The Children's Hospital of Philadelphia.
-He serves as an attending neonatologist in the Newborn/Infant Intensive Care Unit and Special Delivery Unit at Children's Hospital and the Intensive Care Nursery at the Hospital of the University of Pennsylvania.
+He serves as an attending neonatologist in the Newborn/Infant Intensive Care Unit and Special Delivery Unit, which is part of the Center for Fetal Diagnosis and Treatment.
+He also works in the Intensive Care Nursery at the Hospital of the University of Pennsylvania.

 Dr. Padula is actively involved in the education and training of medical students, residents and fellows.
 His clinical interests include prediction and detection of neonatal infections, neonatal resuscitation and neurodevelopmental outcome.
 He is also a clinical informaticist with interests in standards and interoperability, data modeling and clinical decision support.